 If $\Delta_k>0$ there are $\Delta_k$ unobserved cells strictly between $s_k$ and $s_{k+1}$.
 If $\Delta_k=0$ the two observed cells are adjacent.
 Then, we proceed with the greedy construction of the hyper-rectangles to cover the missing ranges.
-The main difficulty is to cover every gap with a few hyper-rectangles, depending only on $d$ and $n$ and the number of measured outcomes $M$ while not depending on the exponentially large pool of unmeasured states $2^{n}-M=\sum_k \Delta_k$.
-The main procedure (lines~26-44 of Algorithm~\ref{alg:tilgo}) expands greedily from the least-significant right-most dimension towards the most-significant left-most one, grouping whole blocks of cells whenever lower-order dimensions are already fully spanned.
+The main difficulty is to cover every gap with a few hyper-rectangles, depending only on $d$ and $n$ and the number of measured outcomes $M$, while not depending on the exponentially large pool of unmeasured states $2^{n}-M=\sum_k \Delta_k$.
+The main procedure (lines~31-49 of Algorithm~\ref{alg:tilgo}) expands greedily from the least-significant right-most dimension towards the most-significant left-most one, grouping whole blocks of cells whenever lower-order dimensions are already fully spanned.

-Starting from the lower corner of a gap, the tiling algorithm iteratively constructs a tile that never exceeds the boundary $2^{q_i}$ on any axis, never exceeds the remaining gap size $\Delta_k$, and expands the dimension~$i+1$ only after dimension $i$ has been filled from coordinate $0$ up to its boundary.
+Starting from the lower corner of a gap, the Tiling algorithm iteratively constructs a tile that never exceeds the boundary $2^{q_i}$ on any axis, never exceeds the remaining gap size $\Delta_k$, and expands the dimension~$i+1$ only after dimension $i$ has been filled from coordinate $0$ up to its boundary.
 In each dimension except the highest-order one, at most two separate expansions are made.
 The top dimension cannot have full expansions.
 Consequently, a single gap is covered by at most $2(d-1)+1$ hyper-rectangles.

 Once all gaps are tiled, we obtain an ordered list of measured points and hyper-rectangles that jointly cover the entire space.
-Collapsing the unmeasured tiles into the non-Important Region (as described in Sec.~\ref{subsec:3.3}) is now straightforward.
+Collapsing the unmeasured tiles into the non-Important Region (as described in Methods subsection Debiasing Strategy using a Tiling Algorithm) is now straightforward.
 Each empty tile is merged with the next measured state, the latter’s probability $p(s_{k+1})$ being assigned to the entire hyper-rectangle.
-If necessary, for the last interval, ( from $s_M$ to the binary state $11 \dots 11$ ) , we generate an additional tile, and merge it into the group containing $s_M$.
-Because the associated list is compact and sorted, alternative ways of performing the de-biasing are possible.
-For example, merging neighboring tiles with common boundaries.
+If necessary, for the last interval, ( from $s_{M-1}$ to the binary state $11 \dots 11$ ), we merge it into the group containing $s_{M-1}$.
+This is the case when the final state is unobserved.

-Nevertheless, in this work, we follow the simplest approach for the sake of clarity, simplicity and to serve as a proof of concept, with the potential for adaptation.
 The full pseudocode, including complexity hints for every operation, is given in Alg.~\ref{alg:tilgo}.